-1 Comparative figures in this table may differ from those originally published in quarterly and annual reports due to adjustments following organizational changes and restatements due to the retrospective adoption of new accounting standards.
-2 Represents own credit changes on financial liabilities designated at fair value through profit or loss.
+Comparative figures in this table may differ from those originally published in quarterly and annual reports due to adjustments following organizational changes and restatements due to the retrospective adoption of new accounting standards.
+Represents own credit changes on financial liabilities designated at fair value through profit or loss.
 The cumulative own credit loss for such debt held on 30 June 2014 amounts to CHF 0.4 billion.
 This loss has increased the fair value of financial liabilities designated at fair value recognized on our balance sheet.
-Refer to "Note 10 Fair value measurement" in the "Financial information" section of this report for information on restructuring charges.
-4 Refer to the "Capital management" section of our Annual Report 2013 for more information on the equity attribution framework.
-5 Based on third-party view, i.e., without intercompany balances.
-6 Based on the Basel III framework as applicable for Swiss systemically relevant banks (SRB).
+Refer to "Note 10 Fair value measurement" in the "Financial information" section of this report for more information.
+Refer to "Note 16 Changes in organization" in the "Financial information" section of this report for information on the equity attribution framework.
+Refer to the "Capital management" section of our Annual Report 2013 for more information on the equity attribution framework.
+Based on third-party view, i.e., without intercompany balances.
+Based on the Basel III framework as applicable for Swiss systemically relevant banks (SRB).
 Refer to the "Capital management" section of this report for more information.

-7 The leverage ratio denominator is as orferred to as "total adjusted exposure" and is calculated in accordance with Swiss SRB leverage ratio denominator is as orferred to as "total adjusted exposure" and is calculated in accordance with Swiss SRB leverage ratio denominator is aster to the "Capital management" section of this report for more information.
+The leverage ratio denominator is also referred to as "total adjusted exposure" and is calculated in accordance with Swiss SRB leverage ratio requirements.
+Data represent the average of the total adjusted exposure at the end of the three months preceding the end of the reporting period.
+Refer to the "Capital management" section of this report for more information.